 Bigger houses are more expensive to build than small ones, and large families are more costly to maintain than small ones.

 For example, building a slightly big house for your family and having extra bedrooms could make maintaining it very high due to energy consumption and other bills.

 6. Get a good architect.

-This tip is one of the tips that will not necessarily reduce costs but will make your building project better in quality.
+This tip is one of the tips that will not necessarily reduce costs but make your building project better in quality.